thatoddmailbox/thatoddmailbox.github.io/_projects/tasky.md

 layout: project

 name: tasky
-details_front: A minimalistic to-do list website and Android app that uses MyHomeworkSpace to synchronize its data.
+details_front: A minimalistic to-do list website and Android app, both of which use MyHomeworkSpace to synchronize its data.
 index: 4

 links: